Usenet Backbone Comparison Guide (2026)

 Overlap Map (Avoid Double-Paying)

-- Omicron overlap: Newshosting = Easynews = UsenetServer (high overlap for primary coverage).
+- Omicron overlap: Eweka = Newshosting = Easynews = UsenetServer = Tweaknews (high overlap for primary coverage).

 - UsenetExpress-family overlap: UsenetExpress = NewsDemon = NewsgroupDirect (routing-family similarity).

-- Tweaknews-family overlap: Tweaknews with related EU variants like Pure/Sunny/XLned can overlap substantially.
+- Tweaknews-family overlap: Tweaknews with related EU variants like Pure/Sunny/XLned can overlap substantially, especially for users already carrying another Omicron umbrella account.

 Practical Recommendation Stack